thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         **$900***

+        Take your proposal to the next level with an **upgrade to our deluxe vessel Oceans** including:

+        * A 2 hour private sunset sail for 2 guests (mid-week)

+        * A romantic boat picnic set up on the front deck (weather permitting)
+        * Use of our beautiful ‘Will you Marry me’ Sail (you give the nod)

+        * Chilled bottle of Moet and gourmet cheese board

+        * Beautiful photos captured of your proposal and voyage

+        **$1,100***

         \*Subject to availability.
-Available Monday to Thursday (January to November, excl public holidays).
+Available Monday to Thursday (mid-January to mid-November, excl public holidays).
 Weekends may be available on request, please enquire.

         You can also consider a surprise proposal with your closest family and friends on board.
 Please contact us for a quote for a customised private charter for larger groups.